cardigan1008/Mario-Level-1/README.md

 Arrow keys for direction

-'a' for jump
+Space for jump

-'s' for action (fireball, run)
+Enter for action (fireball, run)

 DEPENDENCIES: